-The important point vis-à-vis professor privilege, however, is that for any given positive sum of contingent payments, inventor effort is increasing in the share.
-For a given payment structure, the optimal share from the point of view of inventor effort is one, which is equivalent to the solution of selling the project to a risk neutral agent in the classic principal agent or agency problem (Laffont, 1989).
+The important point vis-à-vis professor privilege, however is that for any given positive sum of contingent payments, inventor effort is increasing in the share.
+For a given payment structure, the optimal share from the point of view of inventor effort is one, which is equivalent to the solution of selling the project to a risk neutral agent in the classic principal agent or agency problem (Laffont 1989).
 Thus, with respect to inventor effort, professor privilege weakly dominates university ownership, ceteris paribus.
-The issue, however, is not that simple, as this simple comparison abstracts from any differences in the ability of inventors and universities to obtain licensee interest or financing (Henrekson and Rosenberg, 2001).
+The issue, however, is not that simple since this simple comparison abstracts from any differences in the ability of inventors and universities to obtain licensee interest or financing (Henrekson and Rosenberg 2001).

-3.2 University ownership and the role of TTOs
+3.2 University Ownership and the Role of Technology Transfer Offices (TTOs)

 University ownership of inventions along with a dedicated TTO might dominate a system of professor privilege for a variety of reasons.
-Several theoretical studies focus on the potential for TTOs to act as intermediaries between inventors and potential licensees (Hoppe and Ozdenoren, 2005; Hellmann, 2007; Macho-Stadler et al., 2008).
+Several theoretical studies focus on the potential for TTOs to act as intermediaries between inventors and potential licensees (Hoppe and Ozdenoren 2005, Macho-Stadler et al. 2007, Hellmann 2007).
 In all three cases, these offices serve to mitigate the uncertainty surrounding university inventions.

-In Hoppe and Ozdenoren (2005), uncertainty about the profitability of inventions prevents firms from licensing them, unless a TTO invests in acquiring information to reduce this uncertainty.
+In Hoppe and Ozdenoren (2005) uncertainty about the profitability of inventions prevents firms from licensing them unless a TTO invests in acquiring information to reduce this uncertainty.
 They examine equilibria in which it is worthwhile for the TTO to make this investment and for firms to adopt and invest in developing inventions.
-The authors showed that the use of success-based payment terms, such as royalties or equity, signals to firms that the TTO is interested in choosing the best match of inventions with firms.
+The authors show that the use of success-based payment terms, such as royalties or equity signals to firms that the TTO is interested in choosing the best match of inventions with firms.
 When the number of inventions available to the TTO is sufficiently high, these payments support an equilibrium in which the TTO performs an intermediary function.
-Macho-Stadler et al. (2008) are similar in stating that firms have incomplete information about invention quality and contracts take the form in which universities receive a share of licensee profits.
-The TTO, with private information about true invention quality, may shelve a portion of the inventions to establish a reputation for offering high-quality inventions.
+Macho-Stadler et al. (2008) is similar in that firms have incomplete information about invention quality and contracts take the form in which universities receive a share of licensee profits.
+The TTO, with private information about true invention quality, may shelve a portion of the inventions in order to establish a reputation for offering high-quality inventions.
 As in Hoppe and Ozdenoren, whether it is worthwhile for the TTO to invest in establishing such a reputation depends on a sufficient supply of inventions.

 Both of these studies point to potential TTO benefits that are unlikely to be seen under professor privilege.
 On the other hand, neither study addresses issues related to inventor incentives to disclose inventions to the TTO or to cooperate in further development.
-One of the major concerns expressed by proposals for alternatives to university ownership was that because of conflicting objectives, TTOs in practice have difficulty getting faculty inventors to disclose their inventions (Litan et al., 2008; Kenney and Patton, 2009).
-Survey evidence also points to conflicting objectives between TTOs and faculty inventors (Thursby et al., 2001).
+One of the major concerns expressed by proposals for alternatives to university ownership was that because of conflicting objectives, TTOs in practice have difficulty getting faculty inventors to disclose their inventions (Kenney and Patton 2009; Litan et al. 2008).
+Survey evidence also points to conflicting objectives between TTOs and faculty inventors (Thursby et al. 2001).